 Leadership has been, is now, and will be in the years ahead, the hallmark of QLF.
-Based on more than 50 years of experience, QLF maintains an active leadership role in the local, regional, and global environmental movement in the 21st century.
+Based on nearly 60 years of experience, QLF maintains an active leadership role in the local, regional, and global environmental movement in the 21st century.